ENikS/LINQ/README.md

 [![Dependency Status](https://dependencyci.com/github/ENikS/LINQ/badge)](https://dependencyci.com/github/ENikS/LINQ)
 [![npm version](https://badge.fury.io/js/linq-es2015.svg)](https://badge.fury.io/js/linq-es2015)
 [![Downloads](https://img.shields.io/npm/dm/linq-es2015.svg)](https://www.npmjs.com/package/linq-es2015)
-## Language-Integrated Query (LINQ)

-This library is a set of features that extends powerful query capabilities to any JavaScript based language.
-It is a complete implementation of [LINQ (Language-Integrated Query)](https://en.wikipedia.org/wiki/Language_Integrated_Query) pattern.

 The library is a continuous effort to implement LINQ using latest features of TypeScript and JavaScript languages (For [ES5](http://www.ecma-international.org/ecma-262/5.1/) compatible library look at [linq-es5](https://github.com/ENikS/LINQ/tree/linq-es5) branch).
 The library is implemented in TypeScript and transpiled into JavaScript.
 It is distributed as a native node module.
 Browserified and minified standalone UMD modules are located in ./dist directory and could be used directly in compatible browsers.
 This library uses latest [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) language specification and utilizes [Iterables](http://www.ecma-international.org/ecma-262/6.0/#sec-iterable-interface): ([ [System.iterator] ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)), JavaScript generators ([function*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)), and [for of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loops.
 All relevant methods are implemented with [deferred execution](https://blogs.msdn.microsoft.com/charlie/2007/12/10/linq-and-deferred-execution/) so no unnecessary iterations are performed.